The TTNC Softphone is a feature-rich SIP client available for your mobile device.

 There are two ways to provision your VoIP User onto the TTNC Softphone.

-The most straightforward way to provision is by scanning the QR code created by your VoIP User. - Provisioning using a QR code.
+The most straightforward way to provision the Softphone is by scanning the QR code created by your VoIP User.
+The steps are slightly different depending on the type of phone you have - for iOS or Android.

 There are four main sections to the TTNC Softphone.
 These are: